+This method involves forming small clusters k{1i} of nearby well patches based on their centroids as illustrated in Figure 2 (a).
+These small clusters are then grouped into larger, non-intersecting super-clusters k{2i} , with each super-cluster representing a city or larger geographical area.
+The formation of super-clusters involves calculating a centroid for each k{1i} cluster based on the centroids of the well patches it contains as illustrated in Figure 2 (b).
+By clustering wells in this manner, we ensure that k{1i} clusters group wells from nearby localities together, while k{2i} clusters group wells from the same geographic region as illustrated in Figure 2 (c).
+Thus, each k{2i} cluster represents a geographic distribution, with each k{1i} cluster within it representing a sample of that distribution.
 To ensure a diverse and well-distributed evaluation and testing of our machine learning model, we select the k{1i} clusters with the two fewest well instances from each k{2i} super-cluster for inclusion in the evaluation and test sets.
-This approach ensures a diverse representation of the dataset as observed in Figure 3 (d).
+This approach ensures a diverse representation of the dataset as observed in Figure 2 (d).
 Moreover, we maintain an equal distribution of well and non-well patches.
 In cases of imbalance in non-well images, we exclude such patches from the contributing k{1i} clusters as specified in Algorithm 1.
 For imbalances in well images, we sample non-well patches that are not part of any other clusters.

-301 The parameters used in constructing the dataset are M = 300 and N = 30.
+The parameters used in constructing the dataset are M =300 and N=30.
 These were picked heuristically so as to create a well-distributed dataset.
-Alberta's varied landscape offers a rich en-302 vironment for creating a comprehensive oil well dataset.
-Training machine learning models on 303 this extensive dataset improves their robustness and ability to generalize to similar, less-studied 304 regions, thereby supporting well detection and efforts to mitigate global warming.
-By forming non-305 overlapping clusters (k{1i}) , each with its own well and non-well patches, we minimize the risk of 306 data leakage while ensuring diversity.
-We also balanced non-well images across clusters to better 307 simulate real-world conditions.
-This approach helps maintain the diversity of the dataset.
-308
+Alberta's varied landscape offers a rich environment for creating a comprehensive oil well dataset.
+Training machine learning models on this extensive dataset improves their robustness and ability to generalize to similar, less-studied regions, thereby supporting well detection and efforts to mitigate global warming.
+By forming non-overlapping clusters (k{1i}) , each with its own well and non-well patches, we minimize the risk of data leakage while ensuring diversity.
+We also balanced nonwell images across clusters to better simulate real-world conditions and maintain the diversity of the dataset.